Dhankar Village: Demographics

 Dhankhar is a medium size village located in Spiti of Lahul and Spiti district, Himachal Pradesh with total 68 families residing.
 The Dhankhar village has population of 301 of which 152 are males while 149 are females as per Population Census 2011.

 In Dhankhar village population of children with age 0-6 is 44 which makes up 14.62% of total population of village.
 Average Sex Ratio of Dhankhar village is 980 which is higher than Himachal Pradesh state average of 972.
 Child Sex Ratio for the Dhankhar as per census is 2143, higher than Himachal Pradesh average of 909.

 Dhankhar village has lower literacy rate compared to Himachal Pradesh.
 In 2011, literacy rate of Dhankhar village was 77.43% compared to 82.80% of Himachal Pradesh.
 In Dhankhar Male literacy stands at 84.78% while female literacy rate was 68.91%.

-As per constitution of India and Panchyati Raaj Act, Dhankhar village is administrated by Sarpanch (Head of Village) who is elected representative of village.
+As per the constitution of India and Panchyati Raaj Act, Dhankhar village is administered by a Sarpanch (Head of Village) who is an elected representative of the village.